COVID-19 Testing & Data

 - Newer serologic tests look for previous infection to COVID-19 by checking for antibodies in the blood.
-Current serologic tests may not have gone through FDA review (see FDA statement on Serological Tests) and, more importantly, may not be able to tell the difference between strains of coronavirus (see CDC information on coronavirus types).
+Current serologic tests may not have gone through FDA review and may not be able to tell the difference between strains of coronavirus.

 Not everyone needs to be tested for COVID-19.

-- If you have been in contact with someone infected with COVID-19 or you have symptoms—cough, fever, and shortness of breath —call your doctor or health care provider before visiting.
+- If you have been in contact with someone infected with COVID-19 or you have symptoms—such as cough, fever, and shortness of breath —call your doctor or health care provider before visiting.

 - There is no treatment specifically approved for this virus and most people have mild illness and can recover at home.

-- Well individuals do not require testing.
-If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing, call your doctor.
-Continue to follow preventive measures recommend by the Centers for Disease Control, such as frequent hand washing, avoiding crowds and staying at least 6 feet away from other people.
+- If you think you have been exposed to COVID-19 and are not able to get tested, inform your close contacts and continue to follow preventive measures recommend by the Centers for Disease Control, such as frequent hand washing, avoiding crowds and staying at least 6 feet away from other people. .

 - Health care providers will ask you questions to determine whether you need a COVID-19 test.

 - Current criteria are available from the CDC.
-However, it is important to note that individual doctors’ offices and the operators of drive-through testing services may use varying criteria
+However, it is important to note that individual doctors’ offices, pharmacies and the operators of drive-through testing services may use varying criteria

 - For the test, a health care provider will need to collect a specimen, which is a nasal or throat swab that is sent to a lab.